-- The name, degree, title, address, and telephone number of the assessor; - Information on the professional credential of the evaluator and the areas in which the individual specializes; - The date of the assessment; - The names and results of the tests (i.e., scores); - The nature and effect of the learning disability; - An appraisal of the student's academic strengths and weaknesses; - Recommendations for strategies and accommodations.
+- The name, degree, title, address, and telephone number of the assessor; - Information on the professional credential of the evaluator and the areas in which the individual specializes; - The date of the assessment;

+- The names and results of the tests (i.e., scores); standard scores and/or percentiles should be provided and interpreted for all normed measures. - The nature and effect of the learning disability; - An appraisal of the student's academic strengths and weaknesses; - Recommendations for strategies and accommodations.

 Students who claim learning disability must review the guidelines with the professional who does the assessment.

 The diagnosis for learning disability must confirm less than expected academic functioning as demonstrated by a converted score of 15 or more points less than a full scale IQ on individually administered standardized achievement tests.

 A history of substantial long-term functional impairment must be present.